shawaksharma/import-from/README.md

 # Import From (Anywhere)

-This module allows you to import python modules from anywhere!
+This module allows you to import python functions from anywhere!

 **It's early days.
 Help out by submitting a pull request.**